Blog

 We want to make sure you are aware of a key things you need to be on the look out for.

-Keep in mind that the main reason for buying pet insurance is to 'cover' vet bills, and when you see the word 'coverage' this relates to the maximum amount of money that an insurer will pay for the vet bills.
-The other termed used for cover is 'limit' or 'Annual Limit'
+When you see the word 'limit' this relates to the maximum amount of money that an insurer will pay for the vet bills.
+The other term used for limit is 'Annual Limit'.

-For example, if you buy a policy with a coverage limit of £1,000, and you receive a vet bill for £1,500.
+For example, if you buy a policy with a Annual Limit of £1,000, and you receive a vet bill for £1,500.
 You will be able to get your insurer to pay out £1,000, and you will have to pay for the remaining £500.

 According to the Association of British Insurers (ABI), the average claim for pet insurance is now over £700.
 If you have two claims in a year (at the average claim rate) that would mean £1,400 and three claims £2,100… you get the idea.

-So when looking at coverage, you need to consider the type of costs your pet is likely to incur, breed, inherited breed conditions, and chronic conditions in mind.
+So when looking at Annual Limit, you need to consider the type of costs your pet is likely to incur, breed, inherited breed conditions, and chronic conditions in mind.
 If unsure, seek out advice from your breeder, similar dog owners, and a vet.

 2. Types of policies